PeppeL-G/bagawork/docs/src/routes/(default)/implementation/framework/+page.md

 	createApp(environment)->>Framework: Returns App
 </Mermaid>

 Setting up the environment for `createApp()` is not straight forward, since the `p` property needs to be updated to contain the current page in the app.
-To make that happen, the environment is actually implemented as a JS proxy that intercepts property access and send back the correct value, but to the one implementing the `createApp()` function it can be seen as a JS object that always contains up-to-date values.
+To make that happen, the environment is actually implemented as a JS proxy that intercepts property access and sends back the correct value, but to the one implementing the `createApp()` function it can be seen as a JS object that always contains up-to-date values.